 The property you are buying must cost no more than £450,000 anywhere in the UK.
 Again, this is different to the Help to Buy ISA where prices are capped are £250,000 (£450,000 in London).

 It must be the first home you've ever owned, purchased with a mortgage and you won't be able to rent it out.

 Q. Where can I open a Lifetime ISA?

 Q. I already have a Help to Buy ISA.
 Is it worth switching to a Lifetime ISA?

-A. If you are already saving into a Help to Buy ISA, you will be able to transfer these savings into a Lifetime ISA when the accounts launch.
+A. If you are already saving into a Help to Buy ISA, you will be able to transfer these savings into a Lifetime ISA.